kode4food/fate-lang/README.md

 end
 ```

 But that's a lot of `if` statements.
 Yes, one is too many.
 It also packs calculations for two different potential states into a single function, which will become more difficult to isolate if you should need to hide the second calculation from government auditors.
-You can break the function up and use a guard on its re-opened version.
+To correct this, you can break the function up and use a guard on its re-opened version.

 ```ruby
 def calculateVehicleEmissions(car)